open/close all folders

 - Red vs. Blue has Sheila, a very nice and sweet sentient AI who just happens to be installed in a badass tank, and considers herself just as "human" as the actual human soldiers on the teams.
 One of the soldiers becomes especially fond of her and ends up being the one who rides around in her the most.

-- The SCP Foundation has SCP-802, a tank that patrols a small region and attacks any who come near it, and SCP-516, a nonviolent (until pressed) tank.
+- The SCP Foundation has SCP-802, an apparently haunted tank that patrols a small region and attacks any who come near it, and SCP-516, a nonviolent (until pressed) tank.

 - Tankor, the dim-witted tank Vehicon from Beast Machines, at least until Rhinox's personality resurfaces again.